rojasgabriel/notion_performance_summaries/README.md

 # notion_performance_summaries
-Code for generating performance summaries for chipmunk and directly uploading them into a database in notion
+Code for generating performance summaries for chipmunk and directly uploading them into a database in Notion.
+This works with labdata-tools, not labdata (yet).

 `extensive testing is still required!!!`